-- HAV usually is a benign self-limited infection that does not cause chronic hepatitis and rarely produces fulminant hepatitis. - incubation period of 3-6 weeks, shed in the stool for 2 to 3 weeks before and 1 week after the onset of jaundice. - The infection associated with poor hygiene and sanitation, ingestion of steamed shellfish. - Acute HAV tends to cause a febrile illness, jaundice and nonspecific symptoms such as fatigue and loss of appetite.
+HAV usually is a benign self-limited infection that does not cause chronic hepatitis and rarely produces fulminant hepatitis.

+- incubation period isn't important incubation period of 3-6 weeks, shed in the stool for 2 to 3 weeks before and I week after the onset of jaundice. this virus sheds in the stool even before the appearance of icteric signs - The infection associated with poor hygiene and sanitation, ingestion of steamed shellfish. - Acute HAV tends to cause a febrile illness, jaundice and nonspecific symptoms such as fatigue and loss of appetite.

-- HAV is a small, nonenveloped, positive-strand RNA picornavirus - The cellular immune response, particularly that involving cytotoxic CD8+ T cells, plays a key role in HAV-mediated hepatocellular injury.
+- HAV is a small, nonenveloped, positive-strand RNA picornavirus - The cellular immune response, particularly that involving cytotoxic CD8+T cells, plays a key role in HAV-mediated hepatocellular injury.